grinchenkoedu/local_cleanup/README.md

 ## Q&A

-**Q**: I don't want to remove backup files automatically, can I disable this feature?
+**Q**: I don't want to remove backup or draft files automatically, can I disable this feature?
 **A**: Yes and no. You can set the lifetime setting to something like 10 years.